 - Location: At the end of your story.

-The Lion King follows the framework of the 6 plot points: It begins with the captivating presentation of Simba, the future king, at Pride Rock.
 The conflict arises when Scar plots to take over the throne.
 Simba's journey in the jungle with Timon and Pumbaa leads to personal growth and a new perspective on life.

 Simba returns to confront Scar and reclaims his rightful place as king, restoring the Pride Lands.
 The movie ends with a call to action, inspiring the audience to embrace their identity, learn from the past, and fulfill their potential.

-Our main character Joe Mackenzie embarks on a journey to address these challenges.
-He leverages his transferable skills and builds community trust.
 Through partnering with Environmental Initiative and raising funds, Joe found a solution that repairs emission systems, provides reliable transportation, and reduces air pollution.

 The film concludes with a call to action, inspiring collaboration and emphasizing the ripple effect of positive change in the community.